uadmin/uadmin-docs/dapi.rst

 ^^^^^^^^^^^^
 `Back to Top (Special Parameters)`_

-The GROUP BY statement groups rows that have the same values into summary rows, like "find the number of purchased items in each transaction".
+$groupby groups rows that have the same values into summary rows, like "find the number of purchased items in each transaction".

-The GROUP BY statement is often used with aggregate functions (COUNT, MAX, MIN, SUM, AVG) to group the result-set by one or more columns. [#f3]_
+$groupby is often used with aggregate functions (COUNT, MAX, MIN, SUM, AVG) to group the result-set by one or more columns. [#f3]_

 Structure: